NESCent/hip_hack_howto/manuscript.md

 -->

 ### Resources
-Identifying resources is a critical phase of the process and involves identifying funding entities that are willing to provide the funds necessary to realize a hackathon event.
+Identifying resources (money and facilities) is a critical phase of the process and involves identifying funding entities that are willing to provide the funds necessary to realize a hackathon event.
 There are a number of possible funding sources for a hackathon.
 These include:
 * Major funding agencies, where a hackathon could be either part of a larger project (*e.g.*, as part of outreach for an NSF or EU grant) or the main focus of the funding request
 * Organizations that are dedicated to support working group initiatives (*e.g.*, NESCent)
 * Organizations that support the community of interest (*e.g.*, the Society of Molecular Biology and Evolution expressed interest in supporting a hackathon as a satellite meeting)